Cecil Turtle

 Cecil Turtle is a fictional character in the Warner Bros.
 Looney Tunes and Merrie Melodies series of films.
-Though he made only three theatrical appearances, Cecil has the unusual distinction that he is one of the very few characters who were able to outsmart Bugs Bunny, and the only one to do so three times in a row and at the rabbit's own game.
-Cecil often gives Bugs the taunting nickname of "Speedy" when addressing the rabbit.
+Though he made only three theatrical appearances, Cecil has the unusual distinction of being one of the very few characters to have ever outsmarted Bugs Bunny, and the only one to do so three times in a row at the rabbit's own game.
+Given their short-lived rivalry in terms of racing each other, albeit through blatantly unfair means, Cecil often gives Bugs the taunting nickname of "Speedy" when addressing him.